-In 1872, a mutiny by disgruntled navy men in Cavite led to a large-scale crackdown on reformers and liberals.
-Three Filipino priests - Jose Burgos, Mariano Gomez and Jacinto Zamora- were executed and dozens others sent into exile.
-In 1896, after the outbreak of the Philippine Revolution, Cavite took center stage as thousands of Katipuneros liberated most of the province's towns.
+During the Spanish time, there is presence of missionary orders, specifically the friars, who played significant roles in the Spanish occupation of the country.
+These missionary orders acquired vast haciendas in Cavite during the 18th and 19th century.
+These haciendas became the source of bitter agrarian conflicts between the friar orders and Filipino farmers.
+This has pushed a number of Caviteños to live as outlaws.
+This opposition to the friar orders was an important factor that drove many Cavite residents to support reform, and later, independence.
+In 1872, a mutiny by disgruntled navy men in Cavite led to a large-scale crackdown of reformers and liberals.
+Three Filipino priests - Jose Burgos, Mariano Gomez and Jacinto Zamora- were executed and dozens others were sent into exile.
+In 1896, after the outbreak of the Philippine Revolution, Cavite took center stage as thousands of Katipuneros liberated in most of the province's towns.

-On August 26, 1896, when the Philippine revolution against Spain broke out, Cavite became a bloody theatre war.
+On August 26, 1896, when the Philippine revolution against Spain broke out, Cavite became a bloody war theatre.
 Led by Emilio Aguinaldo, Caviteños made surprise attacks on the Spanish headquarters and soon liberated the whole province.